About the Journal

 Sponsors

-Published with the suppport of the Cultural Department of the City of Vienna
+Published with the support of the Cultural Department of the City of Vienna

 Referat Wissenschafts- und Forschungsförderung der Kulturabteilung (MA 7) der Stadt Wien